cefsharp/CefSharp/README.md

 CefSharp is [BSD](https://opensource.org/licenses/BSD-3-Clause "BSD License") licensed, so it can be used in both proprietary and free/open source applications.
 For the full details, see the [LICENSE](LICENSE) file.

 If you like and use CefSharp please consider signing up for a small monthly donation, even $25 can help tremendously.
-See [Financial Support](#Financial-Support) for more details.
+See [Financial Support](Readme.md#Financial-Support) for more details.

 ## Releases

 Stable binaries are released on NuGet, and contain everything you need to embed Chromium in your .Net/CLR application.
-For usage see the [Quick Start](https://github.com/cefsharp/CefSharp/wiki/Quick-Start) guide or [FAQ #8](https://github.com/cefsharp/CefSharp/wiki/Frequently-asked-questions#CefSharp_binaries).
+For usage see the [Quick Start](https://github.com/cefsharp/CefSharp/wiki/Quick-Start) guide or checkout [CefSharp.MinimalExample](https://github.com/cefsharp/CefSharp.MinimalExample/) project for basic demos using the CefSharp NuGet packages.

 - [CefSharp.WinForms](https://www.nuget.org/packages/CefSharp.WinForms/)
 - [CefSharp.Wpf](https://www.nuget.org/packages/CefSharp.Wpf/)
 - [CefSharp.OffScreen](https://www.nuget.org/packages/CefSharp.OffScreen/)
+- [CefSharp.Wpf.HwndHost](https://github.com/cefsharp/CefSharp.Wpf.HwndHost/) (A [HwndHost](https://docs.microsoft.com/en-us/dotnet/api/system.windows.interop.hwndhost) based WPF implementation, similar to hosting the WinForms version in WPF, supports data binding, airspace issues apply).

 ## Documentation